aws/aws-sdk-java-v2/docs/design/core/presignedURL-Get/Design.md

 ### Why doesn't PresignedUrlGetObjectRequest extend S3Request?

-While extending S3Request would provide access to RequestOverrideConfiguration, many of these configurations (like credentials provider, signers) are not supported with presigned URL execution and could cause conflicts.
+While extending S3Request would provide access to RequestOverrideConfiguration, many of these configurations (like credentials provider, signers) are not supported with presigned URL execution.
 Instead, we use a standalone request with only essential parameters (presignedUrl, rangeStart, rangeEnd).
 Internally, this gets wrapped in an encapsulated class that extends S3Request for use with ClientHandler.

 ## References